 The present paper considers the probabilities to have a chosen number of electrons in a spatial domain.
 If these domains are optimized in the sense of maximizing the probability, they can be associated to classical chemical concepts.
 For example, one would consider two electrons for defining a region of a lone pair, or that of a single bond.
-As the probabilities

-- (1) are not needed to high accuracy, and - (2) have second order errors when the departure from the optimal domain is of first order, high accuracy in optimization is not needed.
+As the probabilities high accuracy in optimization is not needed.

-Sometimes the chemical question is not well set.
-For example, should we define an atomic region, and look at the probability of having a number of electrons different number of electrons in it, or should we start by first defining an ionic region?
-The results obtained are not the same.
-Furthermore, the highest probability to have a chemically significant electron number in a given spatial domain is often not far away from that of having a different number of electrons in the same region.
+- i are not needed to high accuracy, and - ii have second order errors when the departure from the optimal domain is of first order, domain is often not far away from that of having a different number of electrons in the same region.
 In some cases the probability is higher.
 For example, the probability of having 2 electrons in the core and the rest in the valence for the atoms decreases from 0.9 to 0.7 from Li to Ne.
 However, one is used to consider a statistical event relevant if the probability is higher than 0.95 ($\approx 2\sigma$ for a normal distribution).
 This was never observed in the systems presented here.
 Does this mean that we should give up the chemical concepts associated to a given number of electrons in a spatial region?
 The main argument for not doing so is the success of the chemical concepts.
 Did we not look at the right quantities?
 Finally, they seem to be recovered in an average sense, because the distribution of probabilities are often symmetric around the maximum, mean values, i.e., populations, are most often used in discussions.
 However, we should not forget the quantum nature produces more information, and it may be worth looking into it its implications.